CRI Sponsored Programs

 Since 2016, the Sports-ISAO Program Office of the Cyber Resilience Institute has organized and promoted a cyber threat hunting and analysis program called c-Watch. c-Watch has regularly trained students through an experiential learning virtual laboratory associated with international sports.
 The program’s graduates have grown the post-course crowdsourced network – CrowdWatch – into a skills improvement and talent identification pipeline for jobs.

 Beginning in the summer 2020, a compressed four-week c-Watch Cyber Intelligence Training and Career Path Program was launched that included our standard curriculum, but also included an overview of how traditional cyber threat hunting will need to pivot in light of the growing development of the Secure Access Services Edge (SASE) market.
 Our Capstone theme focused on COVID-19 instead of a sports-themed event, given the current global pandemic and economic crisis.
-Our upcoming four-week program will kick-off October 5th and will be focused on the upcoming US Elections and the hack and hype around this event.

 Find out about c-Watch Accomplishments

 The Sports-ISAO is a member organization aimed at providing a secure, vetted forum for members of the sports community to discuss matters of cybersecurity.
 We welcome inquires from leagues, conferences, individual teams, sports team owners, athletes, and others affiliated with the sports community.

 - CRI builds strong cyber communities to protect members from cyber attackers.
 Like a neighborhood watch, it takes a sharing community and vigilance to thwart attackers.
 Within the Sports-ISAO CRI engages communities in collective cyber defense.